harrism04/slideofhand/memory-bank/systemPatterns.md

     -   **RLS Strategy**: `anon` role access for hackathon.
     -   **`exec_sql` Function**: For schema management.
 4.  **shadcn/ui & Tailwind CSS**.
-5.  **Hybrid AI Analysis Strategy**:
+5.  **Specialized AI Service Strategy**:
-    -   **LLM (OpenAI gpt-4o-mini)** for nuanced tasks like Clarity assessment.
-    -   **Local, rule-based logic** for simpler metrics like Pace and Filler Words, ensuring speed and cost-effectiveness for these aspects.
+    -   Utilizing best-in-class AI services for specific tasks:
+        -   **GROQ (groq-whisper-large-v3-turbo)** for high-fidelity speech-to-text transcription.
+        -   **OpenAI (gpt-4o-mini)** for versatile content generation, in-depth analysis of transcribed text, and conversational AI for interactive Q&A.
+        -   **GROQ (PlayAI TTS)** for text-to-speech synthesis in interactive Q&A.
 6.  **Serverless Functions (Next.js API Routes)**.
+7.  **Integrated Full-Screen Mode**: Full-screen slide viewing is implemented as a toggle within existing practice pages (`app/practice/page.tsx`) rather than a separate route, for a more seamless UX.

 ## Design Patterns in Use